zestplugins/ZestCSVConnect/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-Initial release of the Zest Csv Connector plugin.
+Initial release of the Zync plugin.

 == Screenshots ==